Error correction in multi-fidelity molecular dynamics simulations using functional uncertainty quantification: Functional derivatives in molecular dynamics

 Since both canonical averages are over the unmodified potential only simulation with the low-fidelity potential is required.
 Therefore, computing the functional derivatives requires evaluating the Gaussian perturbation potentials on the trajectory obtained with the low-fidelity model.
 Such expressions are commonly used to compute free energies in thermodynamic integration and free energy perturbation approaches \cite{Straatsma1992, Kollman1993}.

-Quantities for the canonical average in Eq. \ref{eq:perturbative} are computed every 1 ps with a total of 48 ns of simulation time with the low-fidelity LJ potential, deemed well converged (see supplementary material).
+Quantities for the canonical average in Eq. \ref{eq:perturbative} are computed every 1 ps with a total of 64 ns of simulation time with the low-fidelity LJ potential, deemed well converged (see supplementary material, Section S2).
 We evaluate these averages using a binned coordination number with a total of 2000 bins to compute \(H'\) and \(Q\) (as it contains contributions from the perturbation), described in more detail in the appendix.
-Use of the coordination number simply allows to further reduce computation and avoid modifying the MD code.
+By using the coordination number we further reduce computation and avoid modifying the MD code.
 Performing the calculation directly within the MD force loop with atomic positions would be equivalent excluding slight discrepancies from discretization.

-Using Eq. \ref{eq:FD2} with the first term in the difference calculated using Eq. \ref{eq:perturbative} we compute the functional derivative with respect to Gaussian perturbations centered at \(r_i\) with width \(\sigma = 0.1\) \AA\ and height \(\epsilon=\pm0.00075\) and \(\pm0.00375\) eV.
+Using Eq. \ref{eq:FD2} with the first term in the difference calculated using Eq. \ref{eq:perturbative} we compute the functional derivative with respect to Gaussian perturbations centered at \(r_i\) with width \(\sigma = 0.1\) \AA\ and heights \(\epsilon=\pm0.00075\) and \(\pm0.00375\) eV (examples at two \(r_i\) in Fig. \ref{fig:calcFD}(a)).
 The perturbation width was chosen to minimize (localize) the perturbation while retaining sufficient sampling.
 The heights were similarly minimized, due to the difficulty of converging exponentially weighted averages, while ensuring a measurable effect from the perturbations.
-The numerical derivative is then evaluated by computing the slope of the QoI with respect to \(\epsilon\) (Fig. \ref{fig:calcFD}(b)) at a set of interatomic separations ranging from zero past the potential cutoff in increments of \(0.05\) \AA.
+The numerical derivative is then evaluated by computing the slope of the QoI with respect to \(\epsilon\) (examples in Fig. \ref{fig:calcFD}(b)) at a set of interatomic separations ranging from zero past the potential cutoff in increments of \(0.05\) \AA.

 The thick blue lines in Figure \ref{fig:FD} show the functional derivatives obtained in this manner for all physical conditions and both QoIs.
 These curves were averaged from multiple calculations of the FD with independent randomized samplings from the total of 64 ns of simulation time.
 The functional derivative displays significant information about the physics of the systems.
 The overall shapes correspond to the atomic shells as in the radial distribution function -- notably more pointed for the solid case.
 At very low separation distances the FD goes to zero as atoms hit the soft-wall repulsion of the potentials; for the extreme liquid system the atoms occupy smaller separations.